Boundary Perturbation Effects in Quantum Systems with Conserved Energy and Continuous Symmetry: Effective Hamiltonian

 We observe that whether $\hat{P}\hat{H}\hat{P}$ is a purely diagonal matrix serves as a criterion for the phase transition.
 When $\bra{M+2}\hat{P}\hat{H}\hat{P}\ket{M}=0$, the charge cannot be pumped into the system and different charge sectors remain disconnected, indicating the charge-frozen phase.
 Notably, the second term in Eq.~\eqref{eq::ham_eff} can, in principle, establish connections between sectors of the same energy with particle numbers differing by $O(L)$, which is reflected in the nonzero off-diagonal elements in the effective Hamiltonian.
-However, this process requires applying $H_B$ many times and is therefore highly suppressed.
-Consequently, we neglect this term and consider only $\hat{P}\hat{H}\hat{P}$ in our analysis, which we believe is sufficient to capture the essential physics of the transition, although this has not been rigorously proven in this paper.
+However, this process requires applying $H_B$ many times and is therefore highly suppressed: a path–counting analysis (Appendix~\ref{app:PHP_criterion}) shows that their contribution to the hopping between neighboring charge sectors scales at most as $O(1/L)$ and vanishes in the thermodynamic limit.
+Consequently, we neglect this term and consider only $\hat{P}\hat{H}\hat{P}$ in our analysis, which is sufficient to capture the essential physics of the transition.